All Episodes

 We know he's much better on the pro-life and pro-family positions.

-I know that was a good choice.
+I know, that was a good choice.

-So all those are good reasons, and I I'm trying to tell people who weren't necessarily for Trump during the primary that look, just look at those three issues, look at the Supreme Court by itself.
+And I'm trying to tell people who weren't necessarily for Trump during the primary that, look, just look at those three issues.

-How do people respond in New Talk?
+How do people respond in Utah?

 Well, I think it's the ABCs of politics, anybody but Clinton.

-And uh look, Donald Trump came to Utah and questioned whether or not Mitt Romney was a Mormon.
+And look, Donald Trump came to Utah and questioned whether or not Mitt Romney was a Mormon.

-What about there was a poll that came out last week, nearly three quarters of Democrats would still support Hillary after an indictment.
+What about there was a poll that came out last week.

 And then on top of that, legal experts say that Obama could be called to testify against Clinton.